mhagglun/RepositoryCreator/README.md

 > A simple little script to automate the repository creation process.
-It creates and pushes to a new github repository directly from the command line.
+It initiates a new github repository directly from the command line.
 ### Install:
 Clone this repo and copy the shell script to a location of your choice i.e. /usr/local/bin
 ```bash